Right to Know Act

 - The faculty member shall notify the student who has been observed cheating or plagiarizing that he/she will receive a grade of “F” on the assignment, or “F” in the course.
 The faculty member, however, shall afford the student an opportunity to clarify his/her position.
 If the faculty issues an “F” in the course, and the student wishes to appeal the final grade, the student may remain in the class until due process is completed.

-- The faculty member shall submit a written report of the incident stating the facts and the action taken to the department chair, the dean, and the Vice President for Student Services and Enrollment Management within five (5) weekdays from the time the incident was discovered.
-Upon request, the student shall receive a copy of the written report as submitted.
+- The faculty member shall submit a written report of the incident stating the facts and the action taken to the appropriate department chair, academic dean, and Dean of Student Affairs, within five (5) weekdays from the time the incident was discovered.
+Upon request, the student shall receive a copy of the written report as submitted by the faculty member.

 Right of Appeal

-To initiate an appeal of an action taken in response to a violation of academic integrity, the student must submit a formal written appeal to the Vice President for Student Services and Enrollment Management within five (5) weekdays after being notified of the action.
-The Vice President for Student Services and Enrollment Management will present the appeal to the Dean of Student Affairs to serve as a student advocate and to coordinate a hearing with the Academic Subcommittee of the Judicial Board within ten (10) weekdays of notification.
+The Vice President of Academic Affairs will present the appeal to the Dean of Student Affairs to serve as a student advocate and to coordinate a hearing with the Academic Subcommittee of the Judicial Board within ten (10) weekdays of notification.
 To ensure the student receives due process, the student will meet with the Dean of Student Affairs prior to the hearing to answer any questions or concerns that the student may have during the appeal process.

-The committee will provide written notification to the Vice President for Student Services and Enrollment Management of its decision.
-The Vice President for Student Services and Enrollment Management will then notify the student, faculty, department chair, and dean of the committee’s decision.
+b.
+The Vice President of Instruction who will serve as the chair without a vote (unless there is a tie).
+At the conclusion of the appeal hearing, the Vice President of Academic Affairs will notify the student, faculty member, department chair, and dean of the committee’s decision.
 The student may appeal the Academic Subcommittee’s decision to the President of the College or his/her designee.
-This appeal must be made within five (5) weekdays of the student’s receipt of the Academic Subcommittee’s decision.
+This appeal must be made within five (5) weekdays of the student’s receipt of the notification made by the Vice President of Academic Affairs. .
 The appeal process consists of the President of the College or his/her designee reviewing the written record submitted to date and does not involve an additional hearing.
 The President of the College or his/her designee will respond with his/her final decision to the appeal within ten (10) weekdays of receipt of the appeal.

 Withdrawing may have a negative impact on students’ Satisfactory Academic Progress status, and as a result, withdrawals may lead to a loss of eligibility for future financial aid (including loans).
 Students are urged to review the college policies on Satisfactory Academic Progress for Financial Aid Recipients and contact the Financial Aid Office before withdrawing to discuss potential impact on their bill and/or financial aid eligibility.

-An “unofficial withdrawal” occurs when a student stops attending a course and does not participate in any academic-related activities beyond the 60 percent date of the term.
+- An “unofficial withdrawal” occurs when a student stops attending a course and does not actively and consistently participate in any academic-related activities beyond the 60percent date of the term.

 - Failed a course (no credits earned).